This isn’t going to be a post about work/life balance.

 Who is draining you of energy?
 Fix that.
 Now.
 Who can help?

 Has spirituality taken a back seat in your life?
 How easy would it be to make that a priority again?
+Remember that spirituality doesn’t always mean attending a place of worship.
+Connecting with your spirit could mean disconnecting from spiritual vampires or feeding your thoughts with nourishing writings, messages or sounds.
+How could you make that happen?

 Start your morning with a gratitude practice (morning prayer, journaling, mindful exercise, grateful social media posts).
 Stop spending your morning complaining.
 You’re tired.
 We get it.